Los Angeles Almanac Logo

 Mexican American Indian Performers

-In recent census counts, more Hispanic or Latino persons elected to identify their race as fully or partly American Indian.
-Recognizing this trend, the U.S. Census Bureau, in 2015, added “Mexican American Indian,” “South American Indian” and “Spanish American Indian” to the list of tribal affiliations, under the American Indian racial category.
+The largest American Indian tribal affiliation in Los Angeles County, was “Mexican American Indian,” estimated at 42,891.
+Many Hispanic or Latino persons are indigenous peoples of the Americas, connecting their racial origins to Native Americans.
+In recent years, Census surveys found an increased percentage of Hispanic or Latino persons identifying their race as American Indian.
+Recognizing this trend, Census added, in 2015, “Mexican American Indian,” “South American Indian” and “Spanish American Indian” to their list of tribal affiliations under the American Indian racial category.
 This has resulted in Mexican American Indians now identified as the sixth largest American Indian tribal population in the United States (and largest in Los Angeles County).

 Here we use the term American Indian, versus Native American, because the U.S. Census Bureau uses this to refer to most indigenous people of the Americas.
 According to a 1995 Census Bureau study, 50% of people identifying themselves as indigenous preferred the term American Indian, 37% preferred Native American, and the remainder preferred other terms or had no preference.
 The Census Bureau uses American Indian to include indigenous people of all the Americas (North and South America and the Carribbean) who are not Alaska Native or Hawaiian.
 In addition, the two indigenous people groups native to Los Angeles County, the Gabrielino-Tongva Tribe (San Gabriel Band of Mission Indians) and Kizh Nation (Gabrieleño Band of Mission Indians) both use the term Indian.